 Unfortunately, you may need to experiment with different types of nonstick coatings until you find one that suits you the best.

-While like really like the T-fal Ultimate, we don’t think there is a superior option, just different ones.
+While like really like the T-fal Ultimate cookware set, we don’t think there is a superior option, just different ones.

 Did you enjoy this guide?
 Let us know in the comments with your favorite nonstick cookware and cooking experiences.